Using Data to Improve Transportation Systems Functionality

 This level of service means less time traveling to the site to conduct traffic observations.
 Instead, engineers have access to live feeds of the corridor allowing improvement decisions to be made quicker.
 Soon, engineers look to implement ATSPMs that will allow remote changes to traffic signal timing through access to the cities central management software.

 DSM MPO Smart City Approach to Transportation Planning

 Another prime example of Smart City planning in action is the Smart City Roundtable.
-In 2018, the Des Moines Area MPO and Capital Crossroads joined forces to create the roundtable.
+A couple year ago, the Des Moines Area MPO and Capital Crossroads joined forces to create the roundtable.
 Capital Crossroads is a consortium of community organizations in central Iowa that already uses a regional approach to build awareness around community planning.
 The goal of the Smart City Roundtable is to explore how technology can be used to enhance urban systems and ultimately, address community challenges.

 The Smart City Roundtable is organized around large, quarterly group meetings with representatives from multiple communities and organizations.
 A small task force meets more regularly to provide direction, while individual subcommittees focus on best practices and policies.